NeilDelmo/Semproject-bus_ticket/README.md

 # Semproject-bus_ticket
-This is my first c++ program so its a bit of a mess.
-I will try to make it into multiple header next time
+This is my first c++ program so its a bit of a mess and a garbage now after I came back into it